GS EXPLORE. Aura Studio / co-design space

 In addition to the Piper in Turin in the same period were the Piper in Rome, L’Altro Mondo in Rimini and the Space Electronic in Florence.

-the disco of the 1960s and 1970s was also a place in which to practice and
+The discotheque has always been a place of free expression, where music merges with movement, of sensory involvement.
+But the disco of the 1960s and 1970s was also a place in which to practice and experiment collectively, in which to act also on a political level.

 New artistic currents were born in Italy and abroad (Arte Povera, Programmed Art, Pop Art, Land Art, Conceptual Art) and the new generations tended towards a cultural revolution, animated by the student movements and political struggle, by the claim sexuality and the desire for change.
 Driven by the need to disrupt hitherto dominant tastes, customs, rhythms and paradigms, the projects such as the Piper in Turin presented themselves as moments of evasion from conflictuality, places of exchange and spatial experimentation.